 |(b) employees with a contract of employment which has been concluded within the framework of a specific public or publicly-supported training, integration or vocational retraining programme;|

-However fixed term workers are excluded from the protection of the Unfair Dismissals Acts by virtue of the fact that the contract has come to an end (either by expiry of the term or the arrival of the specific purpose event) but only provided three conditions are met:
+However, fixed term workers are excluded from the protection of the Unfair Dismissals Acts by virtue of the fact that the contract has come to an end (either by expiry of the term or the arrival of the specific purpose event) provided three conditions are met:

 - The contract was in writing

 - The contract states that the Unfair Dismissals act will not apply to a dismissal which occurs only as a result of the end of the contract arriving

 - The contract was signed by both employee and employer.